06 May Then & Now: How History Has Changed Classroom Design

 - Technology is in: We live in the age of technology, and this has found its way into our classrooms.
 Blackboards have become obsolete, with electronic whiteboards introduced as a modern alternative.
 The same applies to shared teaching materials, with today’s school children more likely to share a digital tablet than a worn out textbook.
 In terms of design, this has had a major impact, with certain products created with tablet and computer storage in-mind.

 - Pandemic protection: More recent changes in history have transformed the modern classroom, although how permanent this change is remains to be seen.
 The outbreak of the COVID-19 pandemic has made infection control a top public health priority, with schools across the world adapting their classrooms to support changing social distancing requirements.
-Hand sanitizer stations, for example, have become a core aspect of classroom design since the outbreak of the virus, whilst PureView Screens have been widely used to reduce infection risk.
+Hand sanitizer stations, for example, have become a core aspect of school design since the outbreak of the virus, whilst PureView Screens have been widely used to reduce infection risk.

 Create a 21st Century Classroom with JMC Design

 Design offers solutions to the challenges we collectively face.
 JMC Design is proud to host some of Canada’s most experienced interior designers, bringing together a multifaceted team to transform your classroom.
 To get your classroom design project completed to an exceptional standard, reach out to a member of our team to book your free, personalised consultation.